Dobeash/Munge/FUNCTIONS.md

 	  DELIMITER? data

 	DESCRIPTION:
-	  Probable delimiter, with priority given to comma, tab, bar, tilde, then semi-colon.
+	  Probable delimiter, with priority given to tab, comma, semi-colon, bar, then tilde.
-	  DELIMITER? is a #(function!) value.
+	  DELIMITER? is a function! value.

 	ARGUMENTS:
 	  data          [file! url! string!]